maxmahlke/classy/docs/core.rst

 ``classy`` is a tool for the analysis of reflectance spectra.
 Every spectrum is represented the ``Spectrum`` class.

+Typical analysis steps are:

+- **Loading Data** - either ingesting your own or retrieving spectra from public repositories
+- **Preprocessing** - this includes primarily feature recognition and smoothing
+- **Classification** - the main use case of ``classy``
+- **Plotting / Exporting** - visualising or storing the analysis results

+Each step is explained further below.

-Getting Data
+Loading Data
 ------------

 .. _getting_data:

 The ``Spectrum`` class stores the data and metadata of the spectra.
-It is the main interface to classify and plot observations.
 You can build a spectrum in two ways: from your own data or by retrieving data from :ref:`public repositories<available_data>`.
-Each ``Spectrum`` can contain any metadata you require, provided as arguments to the constructor or set via the dot-notation.
+Each ``Spectrum`` can contain any metadata you require.

 .. tab-set::